spiral/docs/orm/recursive-relations.md

     ->findOne();
 ```

-> Attention, with disabled cache you have a chance to get multiple models represent same set of values.
+> Attention, with disabled map you have a chance to get multiple models represent same row in database!